 You’re always so helpful.

 You’re going to frighten away potential clients if you don’t proofread.

 Your is about possession.
-What the hell does that mean?
+You may be thinking: What the hell does that mean?
 I hate explanations like that too, it’s like being back in English class.
-And some grammar rules are there to be broken (I’m doing that right now!)
+And some grammar rules are there to be broken (I’m doing that right now)